cybergalactic/MSS/MSS Quick Reference.md

-hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoints hybridPath           % Generates coefficients for sub-paths between waypoints LOSchi               % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) ILOSpsi              % ILOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) order3               % Path generation using cubic polynomials (see demoWaypointGuidance.slx) order5               % Path generation using 5th-order polynomials (see demoWaypointGuidance.slx)
+hermiteSpline        % Computes a cubic Hermite spline and the tangents to the spline for a given waypoints hybridPath           % Generates coefficients for sub-paths between waypoints LOSchi               % LOS guidance law for course control in 2-D (see demoOtterUSVPathFollowingCourseControl.slx) LOSobserver          % Estimates the desired LOS angle and LOS rate from a LOS guidance law command ILOSpsi              % ILOS guidance law for heading control in 2-D (see demoOtterUSVPathFollowingHeadingControl.slx) order3               % Path generation using cubic polynomials (see demoWaypointGuidance.slx) order5               % Path generation using 5th-order polynomials (see demoWaypointGuidance.slx)